Child taken to hospital after 19 rescued from rollercoaster at theme park

 The amusement park has launched an investigation into the accident

-A child was rushed to hospital after hitting her head and falling unconscious on a rollercoaster as 18 others had to be rescued when the ride broke down.
+A child was taken to hospital after hitting her head and falling unconscious when a rollercoaster broke down in Merseyside on Saturday, while 18 others had to be rescued from the ride.

-Emergency services were called to Southport Pleasureland Saturday after the Rocket Coaster stopped working leaving revellers trapped on the ride, some in mid-air.
+Emergency services were called to Southport Pleasureland after the Rocket Coaster stopped working and left revellers trapped in their seats, some in mid-air.

-North West Ambulance Service, which was also at the scene, said the child, who was unconscious but breathing, was treated by paramedics before being taken to Alder Hey Children's Hospital.
+North West Ambulance Service, which was also called to the scene, said that the child, who was unconscious but breathing, was treated by paramedics before being taken to Alder Hey Children’s Hospital.

-Southport Pleasureland said it has launched an investigation.
+Southport Pleasureland said it had launched an investigation into the incident.

-Staff at the amusement park used a cherry picker to safely remove all the people stuck on the ride, and said at no point was anyone “at any risk of falling”, with the carriages “secure on the track”.
+Staff at the amusement park used a cherry picker to safely remove all those who were stuck on the ride, and said that at no point was anyone “at any risk of falling”, as the carriages were “secure on the track”.

 The work to remove everyone from the ride is believed to have taken around 90 minutes.

-Michael Bowman, 57, who had travelled with his wife Christine, 35, and eight-year-old son from Stoke-on-Trent told The Mirror that they left the park with safety concerns after two more rides suffered technical issues.
+Michael Bowman, 57, who had travelled to the amusement park from Stoke-on-Trent with his wife Christine, 35, and eight-year-old son, told reporters that they had left the park after becoming concerned about safety when two other rides were affected by technical problems.

-He said: “We walked towards The Rocket and I thought something's not right there.
-All of a sudden a cherry picker came past us and all staff were guiding people out the way.
+He said: “We walked towards the Rocket and I thought, something’s not right there.
+All of a sudden a cherry picker came past us, and staff were guiding people out the way.

-“We looked up and said 'Oh my God, it's stuck all the way round'.
+“We looked up and said ‘Oh my God, it’s stuck all the way round.’
 You could see that it was on an angle and they were all leaning.

-“The parents had hold of the children because they were leaning out of the carriage on the bend.
+The parents had hold of the children because they were leaning out of the carriage on the bend.

 “People were just stood watching in shock.
 We know that a young girl had passed out and the father was trying to climb over the barrier out of the ride to get to his daughter.
+You could see the worry in the father’s face.

 “The ambulance was on its way at that point.
 They must have been up there a good hour and a half.”